kemopq/ansible_collection_virtual_resources/README.md

 - virtual machines definition

 ### Running your playbook
 When running your playbook a path to configuration file should be provided.
-Additionaly a parameter _mkaction_ should be set.
+Additionaly next parameters should be specified:

+__virt_resources_action__
 Possible values are:
 - 'deploy': virtual resources are created
 - 'destroy': virtual resources are destroyed
-- 'vmstart': VMs, which didn't start immediately after creation, are started
+- 'vmstart': VMs, which didn't start immediately after creation, are started __virt_resources_type__
+Possible values are:
+- 'all': actions on all virtual resources
+- 'virt_vol_pool': actions on volume pool
+- 'virt_network': actions on networks
+- 'virt_machine': actions on virtual machines
+__virt_machines_type__
+List of virtual machines types, on which actions are executed.
+If parameter is not provided, actions will be executed on all VMs.

 ```
-ansible-playbook  -i localhost, -e mkaction=[deploy/destroy/vmstart] -e "@<your_config_file>.yml" <your_playbook>.yml
+ansible-playbook  -i localhost, -e virt_resources_action=[deploy/destroy/vmstart] -e virt_resources_type=[all/virt_vol_pool/virt_network/virt_machines] -e "@<your_config_file>.yml" <your_playbook>.yml
 ```

 ### Plugins